taikedz/git-shortcuts/README.md

 Git has quite a few long-winded commands that are frequently useful, and some common activities can be sped-up a little.

+This tool can either be used to run commands using shorthands, or just to provide reminders, letting you type them yourself (learn by doing!)

 ## Features

 `gits` provides short-hand commands for common long-winded or hard-to-remember git commands.
 It prints the commands it runs, and then executes them.
 If you want to use it just to show the commands as reminders, set `GITS_no_execute=true` in your environment or `~/.bashrc` file